paldhous/ucsc/2020/investigative-policy/md/courts-media-law.md

 #### The First Amendment

-The First Amendment to the US Consitution prevents the government from making laws that abridge freedom of speech and the freedom of the press.
+The First Amendment to the US Constitution prevents the government from making laws that abridge freedom of speech and the freedom of the press.
 As such, it is a cornerstone of journalistic expression.
 It is the basis of landmark Supreme Court rulings that restrict the ability of public officials to [sue for defamation](https://supreme.justia.com/cases/federal/us/376/254/), and restrict the ability of the government to [censor information from publication](https://supreme.justia.com/cases/federal/us/403/713/), known as prior restraint.

 The First Amendment does not grant complete freedom to journalists to write whatever they want, or to use any material without regard to copyright.
 And of course, remember that First Amendment protections don't apply outside the United States.
-That's increasingly important, given that publication on the Internet means that your work may be considered as having been published in any jurisdiction from which it can be accessed.
+Publication on the Internet means that your work may be considered as having been published in any jurisdiction from which it can be accessed.

 #### Copyright